The 10 Very Best Things to Do in Strasbourg, France

 Initially, we planned to visit during the festive season to explore Strasbourg’s famous Christmas market.

-However, we ended up with a January visit instead, offering a slightly quieter Strasbourg than you might expect in the summer or festive seasons.
+However, we ended up with a January visit, which offered a slightly quieter Strasbourg than you might expect in the summer or festive seasons.

-Still, it was perfect for peaceful winter strolls and welcome visits to the endless amounts of delicious bakeries.
+Still, it was perfect for peaceful winter strolls and welcome visits to the numerous delicious bakeries.

 20250125 Things to Do in Strasbourg 079